Hay fever | Mate hei

 Key points about hay fever (mate hei)

-• Hay fever is very common and is caused by many irritants, eg, grass pollen, pet dander and dust mites.
+• Hay fever is a common allergic condition that can be caused by different triggers such as pollen, pets and dust mites.

-• Symptoms include blocked nose, runny and itchy nose, sneezing, coughing, red, itchy and watery eyes.
+• Symptoms include a blocked, runny and itchy nose, sneezing, an itchy throat, and red, itchy and watery eyes.

-• Severe hay fever may make you tired as it can affect your sleep and concentration.
+• Severe hay fever can disrupt your daily life as it can affect your sleep and concentration.

 Conifer pollen canva 950x690